 The UK Competition and Markets Authority has also described the arrangement as a “significant obstacle to growth and entry” for competitors in the market for search engines.
 In the year 2020, it asked for the enforcement authorities to be given a variety of alternatives to redefine the agreement with Apple and Google to ensure a level playing field for all players in the search engine space.

 “These large corporations abused their size by illegally closing and monopolizing markets that in a more open and free-market system could have created jobs, reduced prices and production, added new competitors, stimulated innovation and improved service quality offered in the age of digital,” says Attorney Joseph M Alioto, who brought the antitrust case before the San Francisco court this week.

-Apple and Google are likely to defend with an argument that while the payments are made to Apple for Google to be the default search engine, users are always provided an option to choose other search engines within Safari such as Microsoft’s Bing and Verizon’s Yahoo and the various independent search engine DuckDuckGo as well as Ecosia.
+Apple and Google are likely to defend themselves with an argument that while the payments are made to Apple for Google to be the default search engine, users are always provided an option to choose other search engines within Safari such as Microsoft’s Bing and Verizon’s Yahoo and the various independent search engine DuckDuckGo as well as Ecosia.

 Apple will also likely claim that it is already involved in the business of search engines and has an active web crawler called Applebot.
 It is in the background and works to enhance Siri and Spotlight results for searches.
-However, previous reports have suggested that the claims of increasing activity of Applebot in this regard to justify that Cupertino giant is “stepping up the efforts” to create its own search engine contrasts its arrangement with Google, and end up being unconfirmed with antitrust laws.
+However, previous reports have suggested that the claims of increasing activity of Applebot in this regard to justify that the Cupertino giant is “stepping up the efforts” to create its own search engine contrasts its arrangement with Google, and ends up being unconfirmed with antitrust laws.